 FISH CONSUMPTION ADVISORY

-(May 26) Angling pressure has been steady.
-For walleye, try using Strike King Redeye Shad, Rapala Shad Rap, Gary Yamamoto 4-inch DT grub or UV Buck-Shot Spoon.
+(Jun 22) Reports indicate that fishing has been slow.
+For walleye, try using a Strike King Redeye Shad, a Rapala Shad Rap, a Gary Yamamoto 4-inch DT grub or a UV Buck-Shot Spoon.
 For northern pike, try using minnow-imitating lures or crankbaits.